Monday, July 28, 2014

 Film Guru Lad's Top Movie Villains: Part 2

 You just finished looking at Part 1 of my hand-picked dastardly movie villains, haven't you?
 The list continues with another of my favourite menacing foes I've selected.
 You have to recognise them with your hate.
 It's down for two more parts before the final Top 3 of these despised evil characters.
 Oh, and don't mind the mistake in Ernest Goes To Camp.
-I was trying to fix it when I accidentally set it to automatic, not staying to its original date.
+I was trying to fix it when I accidentally set it to automatic, but it did not stay on its original date.

 If you didn't check out the first part of my top evildoers or missed it, please (click here) for your viewing.